endiliey/endiliey.github.io/blog/2019-05-16-docusaurus-2-technical-preview.md

 ![Hello World](/img/hello-world.PNG)

 You should see a page like this.
 The key idea is to just write **`React`** component as pages.
-For example,if you create a new file **`pages/hello.js`**, it will be available as a on http://localhost:3000/hello.
+For example,if you create a new file **`pages/hello.js`**, it will be available at http://localhost:3000/hello.
 This is automated routing based on page files.

 ## Docs